charlesb/CDF-workshop/README.md

 Keep the terminal open

-## Create a Hive table using Druid as storage engine
+## Explore Hive, Druid and Zeppelin

 Visit [Zeppelin](http://demo.hortonworks.com:9995/)
 And log in as admin (password: admin)